hscottvo/UCR-CS236-Project/README.md

     - 8888:8888
 ```

+### Spark

-To run the Spark environment in Jupyter Notebook, run `docker compose up` in your terminal, in the same directory as `docker-compose.yml`
+To run the Spark environment in Jupyter Notebook, run `docker compose build`, then `docker compose up` in your terminal, in the same directory as `docker-compose.yml`.
+For future runs, you only need to run `docker compose up`.

 Look for this text in the terminal output: